Exploring the Mystery – Verse One of the Tao Te Ching

 Allowing is a great act of faith.
 Especially when you’ve been hurt and this world feels dangerous and threatening.
 (Hello!
 Tension in the jaw over here.)

-You’re not if you say things like, “This shouldn’t be happening.
-I don’t want this in my life.“
+You’re not if you’re saying things like, “This shouldn’t be happening.
+I don’t want this in my life.

 I should be here.
 No, I should be there.
 This entire situation shouldn’t be this way.”

 Allowing is a superpower.
 It says, “I have a deal with you, Universe.
-Part of me is afraid to allow it – but I will go past that fear and allow it anyway.
-I can get out beyond myself and my fears and trust in you.
+Part of me is afraid to allow, but I will go past that fear and allow anyway.
+I can get beyond myself and my fears and trust in you.
 I can trust that you have a higher plan for me and that I’m safe no matter what.”

 More things to consider: